Frequently Asked Questions (FAQ)

 If my child enrolls in OVS and doesn't like it, are they required to stay?

 Students may withdraw from OVS at any time.
-Transitions are easiest at the semester, but students would not be prohibited from withdrawing.
+Transitions are easiest at the end of the semester, but students will not be prohibited from withdrawing.
 Transfer grades are available only upon full completion of a course.

 As a full-time student, how many classes do I need to take?